0x50B/0x50B.github.io/_posts/2023-04-23-usage-of-ifeatureruntimetoggle.md

 internal final class BankCurrencyRevalGlobalEnableFeature implements IFeatureMetadata
 ```

-The usage of IFeatureMetadata is well documented, you will even find tutorials on how to implement you own feature.
+The implementation of IFeatureMetadata is well-documented, and you can even find tutorials on creating your own custom features using it.

 ## IFeatureRuntimeToggle
-But what if you do not want to develop a feature for the standard feature management framework, but still want to leverage the frameworks capabilities to hide certain UI elements automatically, depending on your own logic?
-Thats possible with using the IFeatureRuntimeToggle as following:
+However, if you don't want to create a feature for the standard feature management framework but still wish to utilize the framework's ability to automatically hide specific UI elements based on your custom logic, you can achieve this by using the IFeatureRuntimeToggle as follows:

 ```axapta
 [ExportAttribute(identifierStr(Microsoft.Dynamics.ApplicationPlatform.FeatureExposure.IFeatureRuntimeToggle))]